 All-gender, single-occupancy restrooms are located on all three levels.
 Gendered, multi-stall restrooms are located on levels one and two.
 There is also a single-occupancy family restroom located on level one in the Nature’s PlaySpace exhibit.

 All-gender restrooms are available for anyone who prefers a single-occupancy restroom including individuals, guardians and children, and guests that require assistance from a personal care partner.

 If a guest would like to request a wheelchair, a limited number of wheelchairs are available to rent for no charge.
 We simply ask that a photo ID be left at the front desk upon rental.

 Service animals—animals who have been individually trained to work or perform tasks for people with disabilities—are always welcome at the Peggy Notebaert Nature Museum.
 The Nature Museum is home to many animals.
 We also bring in guest animals for special events and programming.
 For the health and safety of your animal and ours, service animals may be restricted from certain areas of the Museum.

 For the health and safety of your animal and ours, emotional support/comfort/therapy animals and pets are not permitted within the Nature Museum.

 Designed for children on the Autism Spectrum and with sensory processing disorders, the Social Narrative is an appropriate resource for all children curious about what to expect from a typical visit to the Nature Museum.
 Click here to download it.

-Our outdoor Nature Trails are open year-round.
-An accessible map of the outdoor grounds may be downloaded here, or checked out from the front desk.
+Our outdoor Deb Lahey Nature Trails are open year-round.
+An accessible map of the outdoor grounds may be downloaded from here, or checked out from the front desk.